klammerzu/blocks-html-renderer/README.md

 # Strapi Blocks React Renderer

-Easily render the content of Strapi's new Blocks rich text editor in your React frontend.
+Render the content of Strapi's Blocks rich text editor as HTML in your frontend.

 ## Installation

-Install the Blocks renderer and its peer dependencies:
+Install the HTML-Blocks renderer and its peer dependencies:

 ```sh
 yarn add blocks-html-renderer